harrysolovay/state-mint/README.md

 ### minting stores

 Stores are defined as ES6 classes, and then "minted" with the default-exported function of the `state-mint` package.
 By passing your stores to that `mint` function, the stores get extended with the setState method, along with performance enhancements, persistence features, and more.
-The extended class is then instanciated and placed appropriately within a scope that can only be accessed by minting a component.
+The extended class is then instanciated and placed appropriately within a scope that can only be accessed by a minted component.
 This prevents accidental overwrites and other conflicts.

 ```js
 import mint from 'state-mint'